guettli/programming-language-wish-list/README.md

 I don't want to allocate and free memory.

+# gRPC Integration

+There should be a gRPC integration

 # Feedback is welcome

 Please tell me your thoughts.
 The prefered way is to open an issue.